OpenSDN-io/docs/tungsten-fabric-operator/opensdn-operator-with-openshift-4.rst

 Another problem with such a complex platform as Openshift is integration between custom resources.
 While platform works only with Openshift components then integration is a natural process developed by the Openshift developers.
-But in case when OpenshiftSDN CNI plugin is subsituted with Tungsten Fabric it is challenging to integrate it with other components of the platform - a bit like switching one block in a whole Jenga tower.
+But in case when OpenshiftSDN CNI plugin is subsituted with OpenSDN it is challenging to integrate it with other components of the platform - a bit like switching one block in a whole Jenga tower.
 For example Openshift will not create network-dependent resources as long as custom resource Network will not have updated status that networking provided by CNI plugin is up and running.

-Because of problems listed above in addition to `TF Operator <https://github.com/tungstenfabric/tf-operator>`__ deployment tool it is necessary to provide confgiuration files and manifests specific for Openshift dpeloyment.
+Because of problems listed above in addition to `OpenSDN Operator <https://github.com/opensdn-io/tf-operator>`__ deployment tool it is necessary to provide confgiuration files and manifests specific for Openshift dpeloyment.
-`TF Openshift <https://github.com/tungstenfabric/tf-openshift>`__ repository contains all additional files that are required to sucessfully deploy Openshift platform with Tungsten Fabric as CNI plugin.
+`OpenSDN Openshift <https://github.com/opensdn-io/tf-openshift>`__ repository contains all additional files that are required to sucessfully deploy Openshift platform with OpenSDN as CNI plugin.

 Find out more on challenges with developing operators for Openshift 4.x `here <https://codilime.com/deploying-a-kubernetes-operator-in-openshift-4-x-platform/>`__ .